-Currently, the District's water service is provided by the City pursuant to the terms and conditions of the Water Services Agreement.
+Retail water service within the District is provided by the City pursuant to the terms and conditions of a Water Service Agreement entered into between 278 Georgetown and the City in June 2021, as assigned by 278 Georgetown to Continental Homes pursuant to an Assignment of Contract and Contract Rights dated June 3, 2021 (the "Water Service Agreement").
 Water from the City is obtained from a surface water treatment plant where the City stores and treats water pumped from Lake Stillhouse Hollow.
 The City's water supply facilities also include ground storage and elevated storage facilities, wells, and booster pumps.